prabhav/prabhavkhandelwal.com-v6/about.markdown

   <article>
       <p>I&rsquo;m a designer and developer, born and bred in Delhi, India and currently based in Brooklyn, NY.
 I love making internet things and am obsessed with the web and its power for expression and community.</p>

-      <p>In the past, I&rsquo;ve been fortunate enough to learn from and grow with the teams at
+      <p>Currently working as a Product Designer at <a target="_blank" href="https://netlify.com">Netlify</a>.
+In the past, I&rsquo;ve been fortunate enough to learn from and grow with the teams at
         <a target="_blank" href="https://blog.prototypr.io/my-summer-as-a-ux-research-intern-for-accenture-at-google-1ac353119717">Google</a>,
         <a target="_blank" href="https://alright.studio">Alright Studio</a>,
         <a target="_blank" href="https://www.gordilsandwillis.com/">Gordils & Willis</a>,